RaymiiOrg/nutsmanager/README.md

   - Gas
   - Water
 - Graph which shows the difference with the day before
-- Overview of all values
+- Overview of all values, sorted per month
 - Average difference
 - Average price
 - Pretty colours